GeoscienceAustralia/portal-core/README.md

 ## Geoscience Australia

-Geoscience Australia is working on Geoscience Portal, a customised and re-branded copy of the AuScope Portal.
+Geoscience Australia is developing Geoscience Portal, a customised and re-branded copy of the AuScope Portal.
 This fork of `AuScope/portal-core` is our means of contributing to the development of the shared `portal-core` library.